 If it’s true that Hamilton’s work is relentlessly uncompromising and honest, it’s also true that it has a breadth of style and subject matter.
 His work can range from being shockingly political and personal to downright sweet… from commentaries on pornography, racism, xenophobia, and state-sanctioned violence to, well, flowers, butterflies, sunsets and grain elevators.

 Corey graduated from NAIT’s Photographic Technologies in 1995.
 Except for the art classes he took in high school, he is a self taught painter and loves reading, writing, painting, photography, Judo and listening to music.
 Influenced in the 1980s by the punk rock/hardcore DIY (do-it-yourself) ethic, he lives that ethic to this day.
-Corey currently resides in Edmonton, Canada and is happy and proud to be engaged to his lovely wife to be Jennifer.
+Corey currently resides in Edmonton, Canada and is happily married to his lovely wife Jennifer.

 Is his art based on catharsis, style, or pure passion?
 You be the judge.
 Dramatic Situations.com has been online since 1999.